Reward-Forcing: Autoregressive Video Generation with Reward Feedback: Experimental Results

 \subsection{Evaluation Metrics}

-We evaluate our method on VBench~\cite{huang2024vbench}, following the protocol in~\cite{yin2025causvid, huang2025self}.
+We evaluate our method on VBench~\citep{huang2024vbench}, following the protocol in~\cite{yin2025causvid, huang2025self}.
 VBench comprises 16 evaluation dimensions, which are aggregated into three scores: quality, semantic, and total.
 The quality score is a weighted average of metrics such as subject consistency, background consistency, temporal flickering, motion smoothness, aesthetic quality, and dynamic degree, reflecting the technical fidelity of generated videos.
 The semantic score averages dimensions like object class, multiple objects, human action, color, spatial relationships, and overall consistency, capturing content relevance and semantic coherence.
 Since we adopt a similar KV cache strategy, our inference runtime matches that of Self Forcing.
+In addition to the aggregated scores, we also report per-dimension results to provide a more fine-grained comparison of visual quality and semantic consistency across different methods.